arturhoo/Como-nos-Sentimos/readme.md

 This is a project made for the Data Visualization class at Universidade Federal de Minas Gerais, thought by Raquel Cardoso de Melo Minardi.

-It consists of a system that colects tweets filled with feelings in the Portuguese language, proccesses them, store and visualize the result in a joyful but yet informative and relevant visualization.
+It consists of a system that collects tweets filled with feelings in the Portuguese language, processes them, store and visualize the result in a joyful but yet informative and relevant visualization.
 What you see here is the source code just for the visualization.